 Nuclear medicine imaging scans are performed to:

-These exams can be scheduled with the help of your physician’s office and a physician order.
+These exams can be scheduled with the help of your physician’s office.

 Cardiovascular Ultrasound can be scheduled with a physician order with the assistance of his/her office.